Renaissance in Albania

-The Albanian Renaissance, also known as the Arbëresh Renaissance, was an important cultural and political period in the history of Albania in the 15th–17th centuries.
-It was a part of the Southern renaissance and came from the Italian Renaissance.
+During a similar time to the European Renaissance, a large cultural awakening occurred in Albania.
+This period, referred to as the "Albanian Renaissance" or the "Arbëresh Renaissance", stemmed from Italy, adopting many humanistic ideas.
+Literature, art, architecture, education and science experienced a significant growth despite the slower evolution of the Renaissance in Albania.
+The awakening in Albanian lands was slowed by multiple factors, which included the large exodus of Albanians to Italy and the political situation of the region caused by Ottoman occupation.

-During the 15th century AD, the ideas of the Renaissance would reach Albania through coastal trade cities such as Scutari, Durrës, Ulcinj, Kotor, and Tivar, with these cities evolving into Adriatic trading centers.
-The ideas of the Renaissance would lead to Albanian development in art, literature, education, science, and diplomacy.
+Most acclaimed Albanian humanist scholars lived outside the country, such as Luca Matranga, Marin Barleti, Dhimitër Frëngu, Marin Beçikemi, Andrea Alessi, Gjon Gazulli, Marco Basaiti, Nikollë Leonik Tomeu and many others.
+While sparse, the scholars that remained in Albania played a crucial role in Albanian culture.
+This includes Gjon Buzuku, who in 1555 wrote the earliest recorded Albanian book, Meshari, Onufri, who revolutionized Albanian art, Pjetër Bogdani, Pjetër Budi and many more.

 Excerpt from Meshari by Gjon Buzuku, the oldest Albanian book.

-With the end of the Albanian–Ottoman Wars (1432–1479), many humanist scholars would migrate to foreign countries such as Italy to escape Ottoman rule.
-This led to most early Albanian documents being lost or forgotten and most texts written by Albanians in this time being in Latin.
-Few scholars would remain in Albania, such as Gjon Buzuku, Pjetër Budi, Pjetër Bogdani, Frang Bardhi, and Onufri.
-Scholars that lived outside of Albania, such as Marin Barleti, Dhimitër Frëngu, or Marin Beçikemi, dedicated most of their work to Skanderbeg and his "heroics", picturing him as a national hero.
+Cities such as Scutari, Durrës, Ulcinj, Kotor, Tivar, Vlora and Saranda would become Adriatic trading hubs, where works of the Renaissance would be traded between Albania and the rest of Europe.
+Inland cities also experienced large urbanization and economical prosperity.
+Many schools and universities would also be opened across Albania.

-Overview
+Due to the Albanian–Ottoman Wars (1432–1479), the figure of Skanderbeg became a major vocal point among Albanian scholars.
+The need to form a "National identity" also led to the need for the preservation of the Albanian language, especially during the 16th–17th centuries.

-Pre-Renaissance Albania
+Background

 Before the Renaissance, Albania had little development in science and in preserving its own language.
 Most schools focused on religious studies instead of scientific ones.
 In terms of literature, Albanians did not use their own language.
 Despite having their own, in books, documents, and daily interactions they would use Greek or Latin.
 This usage of foreign languages was also documented by the bishop of Tivar, Guillem Adam, who in a letter to the French king in 1332 would state:

 Although the Albanians have another language totally different from Latin, they still use Latin letters in all their books.

-The first known document originally written in Albanian that was later translated to Latin is the "Baptismal formula" by the bishop of Durrës, Pal Engjëlli, in 1462, which today is located in the library of Florence.
-The second known document is a part of the Easter Gospel Pericope though to have been written around the late 15th century – early 16th.
+The first known document originally written in Albanian is the "Baptismal formula" by the bishop of Durrës, Pal Engjëlli, in 1462, which today is located in the library of Florence.
+The second oldest document is Arnold Ritter von Harff's lexicon written in 1496.
+The third earliest document is a part of the Easter Gospel Pericope thought to have been written around the late 15th century – early 16th.